hackforla/peopledepot/.github/ISSUE_TEMPLATE/add-seed-data-to-a-table.md

 - [ ] Read the instructions (resource 1.01)
 - [ ] Find the table (resource 1.02), and add it to the resources below (resource 2.01)
-- [ ] create the json file
+- [ ] create the csv file
-- [ ] convert the json file to python script
+- [ ] convert the csv file to python script
 - [ ] Combine the script in migration
 - [ ] Update the 2.02 & 2.03 links when the pr is merged